microsoft/pbiworkshops/Day After Dashboard in a Day/DataPreparation.md

 ---

-# Computed tables for transformation logic
+# Transforming data at scale

 Not that our data is being ingested and stored in our dataflow's [Azure Data Lake Storage Gen2](https://docs.microsoft.com/azure/storage/blobs/data-lake-storage-introduction), we'll leverage [computed tables](https://docs.microsoft.com/power-query/dataflows/computed-entities-scenarios) to apply our transformation logic via the enhanced compute engine.